LoomaDesign

 No. Upscale images that need higher resolution for a real use case.
 If the product image is already sharp at its final display size, unnecessary enhancement can create artifacts.

-What is the safest way to fix pixelated ecommerce photos?
+What is the most reliable way to fix pixelated ecommerce photos?

 Use the original file when possible, apply light enhancement, review product details against the real SKU, and compress only after approval.